jkrumow/TBStateMachine/README.md

 stateMachine.states = @[stateA, stateB, parallelWrapper];
 ```

+**Notice:**
-**Notice:** When sending events into the TBStateMachineParallelWrapper instance each node will handle the event, but only the follow-up node which was returned first to the wrapper will switch out of the parallel state.
+When sending events into the TBStateMachineParallelWrapper instance each node will handle the event, but only the follow-up node which was returned first to the wrapper will switch out of the parallel state.

+**Concurrency:**
+Actions will be executed in parallel on different background threads.
+Make sure your event, enter and exit handler code is dispatched back onto the right queue.

 ### Switching States